Long Story Short: Omitted Variable Bias in Causal Machine Learning: Warm-Up: Omitted Variable Bias in Partially Linear Models

-Here we see that the bound is the product of the term $S^2$, which is directly identifiable from the observed distribution of $(Y,D,X)$, and the term $C^2_Y C^2_D$, which is not identifiable, and needs to be restricted through hypotheses that limit strength of confounding.
-The factors $C^2_Y$ and $C^2_D$ measure the strength of confounding that the omitted variables generate in the outcome and treatment regressions: \begin{itemize} \item $\eta^2_{Y \sim A \mid DX}$ in the first factor measures the proportion of residual variation of the outcome explained by latent confounders; and, \item $\eta^2_{D \sim A \mid X}$ in the second factor measures the proportion of residual variation of the treatment explained by latent confounders. \end{itemize} In addition, as we will see in Section~\ref{sec:general}, the corollary emphasizes a universal OVB formula that holds for general models, and any target parameter that can be expressed as a linear functional of the CEF.
-In particular, $C_D$ is determined by $1-R^2_{\alpha \sim \alpha_s}$---the proportion of residual variance of the long RR generated by latent confounders.
-In the partially linear model, it turns out that $1-R^2_{\alpha \sim \alpha_s}$ is simply given by $\eta^2_{D \sim A \mid X}$.
+The bound is the product of the term $S^2$, which is directly identifiable (and thus estimable) from the observed distribution of $(Y,D,X)$, and the term $C^2_Y C^2_D$, which is not identifiable from the data, and needs to be restricted through hypotheses that limit the strength of confounding.
+The factors $C^2_Y$ and $C^2_D$ measure the strength of confounding that the omitted variables generate in the outcome and treatment regressions.
+More precisely, \begin{itemize} \item $R^2_{ Y- g_s \sim g- g_s}$ ( $=\eta^2_{Y \sim A \mid DX}$ under partial linearity of the short regression) in $C^2_Y$ measures the proportion of residual variation of the outcome explained by latent confounders; and, \item $1-R^2_{\alpha \sim \alpha_s}=\eta^2_{D \sim A \mid X}$ in $C^2_D$ measures the proportion of residual variation of the treatment explained by latent confounders. \end{itemize}

-Finally, the above results hold for population data.
-In practice, both $\theta_s$ and $S^2$ need to be estimated from finite samples.
-This can be readily done using debiased machine learning, as we discuss in Section~\ref{sec:inference}.
-This enables efficient statistical inference on the bounds for $\theta$ under any hypothetical strength of the sensitivity parameters $C_\alpha$ and $C_g$.
-These results allow researchers to perform sharp sensitivity analyses in a flexible class of machine-learned causal models using very simple, and interpretable, tools.